20 Fun Mindfulness Activities for Teens & Kids: Useful Emotional Regulation Tools

 These little moments of mindfulness are a way to help them stay in the present.

-Fun Kids Activities Turned into a Mindfulness Activity
+Turn Fun Kids Activities Turned into a Mindful Activity

 Play with balloons and ask them to keep the balloon in the air, not letting it touch the ground.
 Their attention will be 100% focus on the balloons.

 Ask your child to blow bubbles, noticing how they float away.
 See them go and disappear.